Mark-Assessment/y-alade-memory-game-m2-2/README.md

     - On the Settings page, scroll down until you find the "GitHub Pages" section.

 4. Select the Source for Your Site
-    - In the "Source" section, use the dropdown menu (initially set to "None") and select "Main Branch" (or "Master Branch" if that's what your repository uses).
+    - In the "Source" section, use the dropdown menu (initially set to "None") and select "main branch" (or "Master Branch" if that's what your repository uses).

 5. Wait for Page Refresh
     - The page will refresh automatically after you select the branch.

-6. Scroll back down through the page to locate the now published site [link](https://yemsala.github.io/netball-fanatic/index.html)  in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site [link](https://yemsala.github.io/Rainbow-Shapes-Memory-Game/)  in the "GitHub Pages" section.

 ### Forking the GitHub Reository